kebby/Capturinha/README.md

 fidelity will be lost (the files will upload and play just fine though) - so encoding in the "normal" profiles is good enough for that.
 Also you'll need at least a GTX 1060 to unlock these modes for HEVC.

+Note that in order to capture a HDR screen, you need to use one of the two Main10 profiles.

 The "Const QP" rate control mode encodes in constant quality while wildly varying the bitrate according to how much is happening on screen.
 The values go from 1 (best) to 52 (worst), and a value of 24 for h.264 and 28 for HEVC is already really good.
 Use this mode when you don't want to put a file directly onto the internet or play on limited/mobile devices - for presentation from a sufficiently